kumarshantanu/clj-liquibase/doc/intro.md

 ## Understanding change, changeset, changelog

 A _change_ (instance of class `liquibase.change.Change`) is the smallest unit of a database change.
-However a _change_ cannot be tracked as it is; hence it must be wrapped in a _changeset_ (instance of class `liquibase.changelog.ChangeSet`.)
+A _change_ cannot be tracked as it is; hence it must be wrapped in a _changeset_ (instance of class `liquibase.changelog.ChangeSet`.)
 A _changeset_ can contain several _change_ objects in the desired order, and is marked with `id` and `author` attributes.

 A _changelog_ (instance of the class `liquibase.changelog.DatabaseChangeLog`)